Albert481/DSAI_Project/README.md

 ## Exploratory Data Analysis

-##
-### Classification Report: Logistic Regression with all 42 variables
+### Classification Report: Logistic Regression with all 42 variables <br/>
-Initially we built the model with all 42 variables and found that there are many variables are insignificant.
+Initially we trained the model with all 42 variables and found that there are many variables are insignificant.
 We need to reduce the number of variables.

 |              | **Precision** | **Recall** | **F1-Score** | **Support** |
 |--------------|---------------|------------|--------------|-------------|